 Uploading pictures can take 2-4 hours easy, so often I get a bunch uploading, and work on a craft project or take several of my adults or pups over 16 weeks for a stroll up the hill, or for a bike-cart ride thru the park, or everyone’s summer favorite go for a dip in the reservoir.

 Around 4 pm, I start to collect everyone back to their bedrooms so I can go cook dinner and spend some time with my family while I work on more computer updates.
 Each adult gets a vitamin and a probiotic treat for getting in their bed without me having to chase them down.
-I try to regularly swap up compatible roommates to keep them from getting to protective of each other and give them variety in their life.
-Everyone is given a nice cold carrot or in the summer time a frozen pumpkin ice treat to teeth on.
-Carrots are great for teething pups it keeps them busy and are not horrible to clean up after.
+I try to regularly swap up compatible roommates to keep them from getting too protective of each other and give them variety in their life.
+Everyone is given a nice cold carrot or in the summertime, frozen pumpkin ice treats to teeth on.
+Carrots are great for teething pups it keeps them busy and is not horrible to clean up after.

 After everyone is settled I usually spend another 2-3 hours finishing up paperwork and online updates.
 When I get a rare lull in the paperwork I love to read up on the newest research on canine genetics in particular color genetics.
 I have plenty of time on my hands the nights I am sitting on the couch supervising a brand new litter to make sure exhausted mama can get some sleep while pups get the colostrum they need.
 My girls know I will help and they completely trust me hardly even blinking an eye when I remove a puppy for a couple of minutes.
 I have had some first-time mama’s in the past who were extremely protective and wouldn’t willingly allow you to touch their pups for the first week.
 I have also had one or two that got a little lazy knowing I would help if they didn’t.